-- Writing one blog post a month, 750-1,000 words, beginning in October and concluding in May (schedule TBD with coordinator)
+- Completion of 5 blog posts (750 words each max.) beginning in November and concluding in May (schedule TBD with coordinator)

 - Attending a spring seminar at a retreat center in the Greater Boston area—two days, one night—with the program coordinator, faculty advisors, and guest teachers

 - Saturday night (after Shabbat), Sunday 9-4 (including times for worship), April 6-7, 2019

 Application to this competitive fellowship is open to outstanding graduate students, seminarians, and early career professionals (5 years of experience or less) across the United States with a passion for creative expression, communal leadership, and interreligious engagement.

 Each fellow will receive a $750 stipend and $250 for expenses related to their work.
 In addition, all retreat expenses, including travel, are covered by the host institutions.

 For more information, please contact Miller Center Assistant Director, Tom Reid: email@example.com.

 We are not currently accepting applications.
 Check back in the Fall for applications to the 2019-2020 cohort.